Tajbir23/realtime-chat-app/README.md

 - **Message edit:** Message edit for everyone
 - **Unsent message can't unsent:** unsent message can't unsent again but unsent message can delete for me
 - **One time edit message:** One time edit message for everyone
+- **End to End encryption:** message is encrypted. when user offline then automatic delete message or when user turn off encryption then message is delete

 ## Technologies